pphan93/pursuit/README.md

 ### Design Phase

 I used Figma to create my mockup design.
 I wanted something that is clean and modern.
-Please see below.
+The final product have few minor changes compare to the mockup.
+This is due to technical issues or it doesn't look as good.

 #### Landing Page